Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Installation/getting-started.md

 ## Web server Configuration

-You should paste the contents of the file below, replacing `<domain>` with your domain name being used in a file called controlpanel.conf and place it in `/etc/nginx/sites-available/`, or — if on CentOS, `/etc/nginx/conf.d/.`
+You should paste the contents of the file below, replacing `<domain>` with your domain name being used in a file called ctrlpanel.conf and place it in `/etc/nginx/sites-available/`, or — if on CentOS, `/etc/nginx/conf.d/.`

 ## How to add this config

 ```
 cd /etc/nginx/sites-available/
-nano controlpanel.conf
+nano ctrlpanel.conf
 ```

 ### Example Nginx Config